How to Organize Client Assets

 /scripts/

 Each namespace has one job.
 Content doesn’t leak into layouts.
 Scripts don’t leak into styles.
 When the site evolves — and it will — you expand the namespace, not reinvent it.
+Naturally, start off broad and imagine if any folder suddenly became 4 layers deeper: would your current system accommodate that?

 - File naming: kebab-case; one concept per file.